[TIPS OF THE TRADE]: Writing the Intimate

 [TIPS OF THE TRADE]: The Best Writers’ Group

 How to find, or start, a writers’ group – and what makes it work.

 Taking a break doesn’t necessarily mean leaving your literary pursuits at home.
-Use your vacation time to restore yourself and improve your craft.

 [TIPS OF THE TRADE]: A Writer Walks into a Conference

 Even for a seasoned author, a writers’ conference can be daunting.
 Top ways to get the most out of it.

 I used to favor an aggressive interview style.
 Not anymore.

 Unless you’re famous, even a bookstore (in fact, especially a bookstore) is just an empty room – and it’s your job to fill it.

 [TIPS OF THE TRADE]: And the Award Goes To…Socially Engaged Fiction

 Are you writing a novel about “the world as it is with an eye for how it could be”?
 If so, Barbara Kingsolver may have a prize for you.